 - Bone: PTH acts primarily via stimulating osteoblasts to secrete factors which promote osteoclasts to develop from monocytes, specifically RANKL (Receptor Activator of Nuclear Kappa B Ligand).
 RANKL binds to its receptor (RANK) on osteoclasts triggering differentiation (with monocyte-colony stimulating factor or M-CSF), preventing osteoclast apoptosis and promoting bone resorption by the release of peptidases which lyse bone matrix (osteolysis); the end result being the release of calcium (and phosphate) from bone stores.
 Although PTH acts to release phosphate from bone through osteolysis, its phosphaturic actions (promoting phosphate excretion in urine) dominates, so the net effect of high PTH is decreased phosphate.

 Parathyroid hormone can be measured by immunoassay.
 Assays for detection of the intact molecule (iPTH) or amino-terminal end should be used, as assays for detection of the carboxy-terminal end of PTH are falsely increased with decreased GFR.
-Interpretation of PTH levels should be done concurrently with knowledge of ionized calcium values, e.g. a normal PTH concentration in an animal with a high ionized calcium is inappropriate and compatible with a diagnosis of primary hyperparathyroidism.
+Interpretation of PTH levels should be done concurrently with knowledge of free ionized calcium values, e.g. a normal PTH concentration in an animal with a high free ionized calcium is inappropriate and compatible with a diagnosis of primary hyperparathyroidism.

 Primary hyperparathyroidism genetic testing is available from the Molecular Diagnostic section at the Animal Health Diagnostic Center.
 The preferred sample is EDTA plasma (separated from cells) or serum (collected into a red top and separated from cells).
 Samples should be frozen (and stay that way during transit) because proteases degrade the hormone.

-Measurement of intact parathyroid hormone (iPTH), ionized calcium (iCa2+), and 25-hydroxyvitamin D (calcidiol) can help discriminate between the various causes of hypercalcemia in dogs.
+Measurement of intact parathyroid hormone (iPTH), free ionized calcium (iCa2+), and 25-hydroxyvitamin D (calcidiol) can help discriminate between the various causes of hypercalcemia in dogs.
 Guidelines for interpretation of these tests in combination are shown in the table at right.
 Note, that parathyroid hormone-related protein may be increased in humoral hypercalcemia of malignancy if the tumor secretes this hormone.

 |Primary hyperPTH||Normal or High||High||–|